June 3, 2025

 Truckloads are a mode of transporting large shipments over the road.
 It also refers to quantities of freight required to fill a trailer—typically over 10,000 pounds.
 Unlike less-than truckload (LTL) shipments which don’t fill an entire trailer, truckloads or full truckloads (FTL) usually don’t make multiple stops and deliver freight to distribution centers and warehouses.

-Truckloads are the quantity of freight required to fill a trailer, which is usually more than 10,000 pounds.
+Truckloads (TL) are the quantity of freight required to fill a trailer, which is usually more than 10,000 pounds.
 In the freight industry, a truckload is also a mode of freight for transporting large shipments by road.

 Typically, freight is transported in trailers that are 48 to 53 feet long.
 These trailers can hold around 45 pallets or up to 43,000 pounds of goods.
 The freight needs to occupy more than half and up to a full capacity trailer to be considered a truckload.